 Since tumblers will be running 24 hours per day for weeks at a time, it’s important to properly maintain your machine.

-Always follow the instructions in the
+Always follow the instructions in the manual of your tumbler.
+Here are a few general rules to remember:

 - Always keep the outside of your barrel clean.